Clery Act & Compliance

 The University provides emergency notification services (e2campus) to the university community via cell phone text messages and email.
 The Emergency Text Messaging System is available to students, faculty, and staff on Weatherford and Sayre campuses.

-To participate in this service, individuals must register through the SWOSU Police Web site.
+To participate in this service, individuals must register through the SWOSU Campus Police website.

 Messages may be used for situations that pose immediate danger or the closing of an entire campus.
 Messages about Campus Crime Alerts generally will not be sent unless it is decided there is imminent threat of danger.
 This notification service is provided in addition to existing emergency reporting procedures and does not replace or eliminate any emergency notification system (e.g., tornado sirens).